ibm-cloud-docs/Cloudant/offerings/bluemix.md

 If you exceed these limits, a [413 response](/docs/Cloudant?topic=cloudant-http#http-status-codes) alerts you.

-It is recommended that you store binary attachments, or large JSON blobs, in object storage and save a link to the location in an {{site.data.keyword.cloudant_short_notm}} JSON document.
+It's recommended that you store binary attachments, or large JSON blobs, in object storage and save a link to the location in an {{site.data.keyword.cloudant_short_notm}} JSON document.

 When you replicate, documents or attachments that exceed these limits do not